-Criterion 3.2: ASSESSMENTS CRITERIA INDICATORS OF SUPERIOR QUALITY PUBLISHER RESPONSE Materials include a system of assessments identifying how materials provide tools, guidance, and 3e.
-Assessment information is included in the materials to indicate which standards are assessed.
-(2 points) Any of the content from the Learning Path can be digitally assigned to students.
+Criterion 3.2: ASSESSMENTS

+CRITERIA INDICATORS OF SUPERIOR QUALITY PUBLISHER RESPONSE in the materials to indicate which Any of the content from the Learning Path can be digitally assigned to students.
 Completion of these assignments generates reports for teachers to make data-driven decisions.